The Hidden Danger Of Step Voltage: Why Walking In A Thunderstorm Can Be Deadly

 What Happens When Lightning Strikes the Ground

-When lightning strikes, it discharges an enormous amount of electrical energy into the ground.
-This creates an electric field around the point of impact, with the highest intensity at the strike point.
-The strength of this field decreases with distance, similar to how the ripples in a pond weaken as they move away from the point where a stone is thrown.
+When lightning discharges an enormous amount of electrical energy into the ground, it creates an electric field around the strike point.
+The intensity of this field is greatest at the impact and diminishes with distance – much like ripples in a pond after a stone is thrown.

-The intensity of the electric field (E) at a given distance from the lightning strike follows the equation:
+The electric field (E) at a given distance from the lightning strike is expressed by:

 where: